ReviewMyContract.aiReview My Contract

 Finite vs. Perpetual Duration: A time-limited confidentiality obligation (e.g., 3-5 years after termination) is commercially standard in most services and consulting relationships.
 A perpetual confidentiality obligation — one that never expires — is aggressive and difficult to manage over a business lifetime.
 The receiving party has no way to know with certainty whether information that is 10 years old has entered the public domain without ongoing monitoring.

 The Trade Secret Carve-Out: The clause above uses a structure common in technology and professional services contracts: a fixed term (5 years) for general confidential information, with perpetual protection for trade secrets.
-This bifurcation is legally sound — the Defend Trade Secrets Act (DTSA) and state UTSA adoptions protect trade secrets independently of contract duration, so a perpetual contractual obligation for trade secrets aligns with the legal reality.
+This bifurcation is legally sound — the Defend Trade Secrets Act (18 U.S.C. § 1836) and state UTSA adoptions protect trade secrets independently of contract duration, so a perpetual contractual obligation for trade secrets aligns with the legal reality.
 The practical challenge is that "trade secrets" are not always precisely defined — parties frequently dispute whether specific information qualifies.

 Industry Norms by Sector: Duration norms vary significantly by industry.
 Technology and software agreements often specify 3-5 years for general confidential information.
 Employment agreements frequently run perpetually for trade secrets and 2-3 years for other confidential information.
 M&A and financial due diligence NDAs often run 2-3 years.
 Healthcare and pharmaceutical agreements dealing with drug development information may run perpetually given the long product development timelines.
 Consulting agreements commonly use 3 years.